Board & Committee Positions

 Attend board meetings and serve as a liaison between class members and Board.
 Arrange and distribute monthly participation schedule for parents in the class.
 (Schedules are to include parent working days, children's special days, membership and board meetings, parenting education meetings, field trips and special activities during the month as well as a list at the bottom of the schedule with additional details for the month's activities.)
 Post a copy of the schedule in the front entry and give copies of/e-mail the schedule to class members.
 Inform secretary to send cards (get well, etc.) to families in their class as needed.

-(1 or 2 people) Maintain and coordinate schedule for monthly all-classroom cleanings to fully sanitize all washable school items and clean carpets as necessary.
+(2 people) Maintain and coordinate schedule for monthly all-classroom cleanings to fully sanitize all washable school items and clean carpets as necessary.
 This includes making reminder calls/emails and flyers, distributing cleaning procedures and checklists to parents prior to cleaning, meeting parents at the school on the cleaning day, posting cleaning dates in the newsletter and reporting non-participating families to the board.

 Health and Emergency Preparedness Chair